Muhammed-Mustafa-Dastan/Product_Manager/README.md

 This dashboard serves as a powerful tool for business owners, product managers, and analysts looking to streamline their inventory and sales processes.

-# Features and User Interface

-This Excel Product Manager Dashboard is designed to streamline inventory and sales tracking with powerful features:

-- **Stock Tracking** – Monitor product stock levels in real time to prevent shortages or overstocking.
-- **Sales Analysis** – Gain insights into sales trends, revenue, and product performance over time.
-- **Dynamic Charts & Reports** – Visualize data through automatically updating graphs and tables for quick decision-making.
-- **Advanced Filtering** – Apply dynamic filters to analyze data based on categories, time periods, or product types.
-- **Automated Calculations** – Eliminate manual data entry with pre-built formulas that update automatically.
-- **Order & Delivery Management** – Track orders, delivery dates, and pending shipments efficiently.
-- **Customizable Reports** – Generate tailored reports for business insights and performance reviews.
-- **User-Friendly Interface** – A well-organized and easy-to-navigate dashboard suitable for all skill levels.

-This dashboard is a powerful tool for business owners, product managers, and analysts aiming to optimize their inventory and sales operations.

 # 🎨 User Interface & User Experience (UI/UX)

 This Excel Product Manager Dashboard is designed with a clean and intuitive user interface to enhance usability and efficiency.